 While there’s no law or governing body for credit repair specialists, there are professional organizations that educate and provide certifications that can help weed out non-qualified credit repair specialists.
 Look for a credit repair specialist who is certified by a non-profit organization like the Credit Consultants Association or the Association for Financial Counseling & Planning Education, not a credit repair software company.

-There are no education requirements, but a degree or experience in finance or a related field can be beneficial.
+There are no education requirements to become a credit repair specialist, but a degree or experience in finance or a related field can be beneficial.

 What Knowledge Should a Credit Repair Specialist Have?

-A credit repair specialist should be knowledgable in the laws affecting credit and credit repair.
-This includes the Credit Repair Organizations Act, Fair Credit Reporting Act, Fair Debt Collection Practices Act, and the Fair and Accurate Credit Transactions Act.
-They should also understand the government agencies involved in consumer rights––the Federal Trade Commission and the Consumer Financial Protection Bureau.
+Credit repair specialists should also understand the government agencies involved in consumer rights—the Federal Trade Commission and the Consumer Financial Protection Bureau.
 Credit repair specialists should be aware of their state’s credit repair laws and bond requirements for credit repair organizations and debt collectors.

 Independent vs. Employed Credit Repair Specialists